Bestselling author of The Good Thief, founder and editor of One Story magazine

 Editor, teacher, and writer Hannah Tinti is a favorite in the literary world of small presses and creative writing programs.
 Tinti’s most recent book, The Twelve Lives of Samuel Hawley, is a masterful coming-of-age story and literary thriller.
 Bestselling author Ann Patchett has deemed the novel “one part Quentin Tarantino, one part Scheherazade, and twelve parts wild innovation”, praising Tinti as “an old-fashioned storyteller of the highest order.”

 Tinti’s debut novel, The Good Thief, won the American Library Association’s Alex Award as well as The Center for Fiction’s First Novel Prize, and was a New York Times Notable Book of the Year.
-Tinti is also the author of the short story collection Animal Crackers, which was a runner-up for the PEN/Hemingway Award.
+Tinti is also the author of the short story collection Animal Crackers, which was a runner-up for the PEN/Hemingway Award, and The Twelve Lives of Samuel Hawley, which will be published in March 2017.

 A veteran of the literary business, Tinti has worked in bookstores, magazines, publishing houses, and literary agencies throughout her career.
 She is the co-founder and Editor in Chief of the award-winning magazine One Story, which won the AWP Prize for Best Small Press in 2014, and for which she received the PEN/Nora Magid award for excellence in editing in 2009.
 In 2011, she became the Literary Commentator for the Public Radio program Selected Shorts, interviewing authors and actors about the importance of literature and reading.